Rishabh5321/better-control-flake/README.md

 NOTE :- Please Enable `services.power-profiles-daemon.enable = true;` if you are having power profile changing issues.

-NOTE: Please enable `services.usbguard.enable = true;` if you want USBGuard to work.
+NOTE:- Please enable `services.usbguard.enable = true;` if you want USBGuard to work.
 Additionally, you will need to update your usbguard permissions to use USBGuard.
 For reference, see my configuration file: [usbguard.nix](.github/assets/usbguard.nix).
 Change ${username} with your username.

+NOTE:- Please enable `services.upower.enable = true;` if battery stats are not visible in better-control battery panel.

 ## Table of Contents
 1. [Features](#features)